ejholmes/walk/man/walk.1.md

     mechanisms like content hashing may be more suitable.
 There are [attempts](http://blog.jgc.org/2006/04/rebuilding-when-hash-has-changed-not.html)
-    to get around this handicap, but none that work well. walk(1) leaves conditional execution up to the Rule.
+    to get around this handicap, but none that work well. walk(1) leaves conditional execution up to the Walkfile.
    * `Recursiveness`:
     Recursive make is generally a mistake.
 Whole papers have been [written about this topic](http://aegis.sourceforge.net/auug97.pdf).
 Because of